gluster/glusterdocs/docs/Administrator-Guide/NFS-Ganesha-GlusterFS-Integration.md

 #/usr/libexec/ganesha/create-export-ganesha.sh <ganesha directory> on <volume name>
 By default ganesha directory is "/etc/ganesha"
-This will create export configuration file in <ganesha directory>/exports/export.<volume name>.conf Also it will add above entry to ganesha.conf
+This will create export configuration file in <ganesha directory>/exports/export.<volume name>.conf Also, it will add the above entry to ganesha.conf
 ```

 #### step 3 :